Learning Abroad Center

 Housing & Meals

-The majority of international students live in single rooms in the Ikenoue Student Dormitory.
+Live in single rooms in the Ikenoue Student Dormitory.
 Japanese students live in this dorm too, and it is a great way to integrate into university life.
 Every floor in the dorm has a kitchen, and there are also cafeterias and dining halls on campus.

 Excursions

 There are numerous opportunities to get involved at Hiroshima University.
 The Hiroshima University Study Abroad program organizes conversation partners, homestay opportunities, and various events throughout the year.
 These events include festivals, cherry blossom viewing, and more.
-Hiroshima University also has a multitude of clubs, circles, and sports/martial arts groups that any student can join.
+Hiroshima University also has a multitude of clubs, circles, and sports/martial arts groups that you can join.

 Learning Outcomes